trklab-metabarcoding/obitools2-taxonomy-assignment/README.md

 5. create phyloseq object using taxonomy assignment from **global and local** reference libraries (step 4b)

 The schematic below shows the entire bioinformatic pipeline for DNA metabarcoding data, but the steps included in this repository are shown in the dark grey box.
+These steps use output created in steps 1 and 2.

 ![pipeline](images/bioinformatic_pipeline_overview2.png)